Dokha: United Arab Emirates

 The UAE passed "Federal Law No. 15 regarding Tobacco Control" in December 2009, making the legal age to purchase tobacco (including dokha) 18 years old.
 The law also made smoking in cars (with children under 12 present), houses of worship, educational campuses and health/fitness centers, illegal.
 This law was expanded in 2012 by adopting GSO standards that require tobacco packaging warning messages.

 In October 2015, the Dubai Municipality issued warnings to 40 dokha shops to obtain certificates of conformity from the UAE Authority for Standardization and Metrology.
 The shops were required to discontinue the practices of allowing customers to sample dokha in the shop and cleaning their midwakh pipes for them in order to obtain these certificates.
 Despite these efforts, there were still concerns from local leaders and health officials over shopkeepers illegally selling dokha and midwakh pipes to underage customers, and teenage use of tobacco continued to rise.

-An excise tax was introduced on October 1, 2017 on tobacco products in an effort to discourage their consumption.
+An excise tax was introduced on October 1, 2017, on tobacco products in an effort to discourage their consumption.
 There was confusion among dokha users and retailers as to whether all dokha products, or only specific dokha brands, were subject to the excise tax.
 A poll the following year showed that one in four smokers said that the new tax changed their habit.

 In May 2018, new regulations were approved by the UAE's National Tobacco Control Programme by the Ministry of Health and Prevention.
 Intended to be in place by the end of the year, the regulations set purchase restrictions specifically on dokha products.
 They also ban the practice of bottling and refilling larger quantities at home or in shops, which has been the local custom, and require dokha product packaging to include pictorial warnings (the same way other types of tobacco products were required to have per the 2012 law).

 Health effects

-Personal accounts from users and marketing materials from dokha retailers claim that the relatively smaller amount of material smoked in a midwakh, and/or the lack of some additives in dokha, make it a less risky form of tobacco.
-Health professionals consider this a myth, that dokha is likely just as or more dangerous than other forms of smoking, and that more research is needed to investigate the adverse effects, as there is little comparative study between dokha and other tobacco products.
+Dokha is just as or more dangerous than cigarettes, and more research is needed to fully investigate the adverse effects, as there is little comparative study between dokha and other tobacco products.